 The Thuya tree is a member of the cedar family and this wood has been sustainably harvested from the root and trunk burls.
 The ancient greeks used to extract Thuya oil for ceremonial incense.

 Snakewood is beloved for the dark brown serpentine spots that slither across its surface.
 Snakewood is extremely difficult to carve and only grows as a small shrub in Central and South America, so very little of it is made available every year.

-The upside?
-It takes an incredible shine and there’s no other wood on earth quite like it.
-Don’t miss your opportunity to own our most rare collectable thus far.
+Because of its extreme density and hardness, it takes an incredible shine and there’s no other wood on earth quite like it.